Create a Load Balancer for Managing SBC Servers

 Prerequisites

-You have created public subnets for SBC Servers in at least two Availability Zones.
+• You have created public subnets for the load balancer nodes (SBC Servers) in at least two Availability Zones.

 Procedure